-Independent Auditors' Report To the Members of Magna Prima Berhad (Company No: 369519-P)(Incorporated In Malaysia)
+To the Members of Magna Prima Berhad

+Registration No.: 199501040315 (369519-P) (Incorporated in Malaysia)

-Matters
+Key Audit Matters

-matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the Group and of the Company for the current year.
-We have determined that there are no matters to communicate in our report on the financial statements of the Company.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the Group and of the Company for the current year.
+We have determined that there are no key audit matters to communicate in our report on the financial statements of the Company.
 These matters were addressed in the context of our audit of the financial statements of the Group as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-In addition to the matter described in the Material Uncertainty Related to Going Concern section, we have determined the matters described below to be the matters to be communicated in our report:
+In addition to the matter described in the Material Uncertainty Relating to Going Concern section, we have determined the matters described below to be the key audit matters to be communicated in our report: